crossoverpptx/crossoverpptx/README.md

 🌱 I’m currently a graduate student majoring in computer technology.

-⭐️ My recent goal is to enter a great company and become a back-end engineer.
+⭐️ My recent goal is to enter a great company and become a software engineer.

 ❤️ My dream is freedom of wealth.